haskell/docker-haskell/README.md

     _`docker-agda`, `docker-idris`, `docker-purescript`, `docker-<your-haskell-app>` etc._

+## How do I use this?

+You can download `docker-haskell` via the docker index at [darinmorrison/haskell](https://index.docker.io/u/darinmorrison/haskell/) or build the `Dockerfile` directly.
+If you aren't familiar with how that works, see the docker tutorial: https://www.docker.io/gettingstarted.

+Another possibility is [darinmorrison/vagrant-haskell](https://github.com/darinmorrison/vagrant-haskell) which is based on this container but in some ways provides a more convenient interface.

 ## FAQ

-For the time being, see [phusion/baseimage-docker](https://github.com/phusion/baseimage-docker) for configuration details, including [how to access the container via ssh](https://github.com/phusion/baseimage-docker#login-to-the-container-via-ssh).
+For the time being, see [phusion/baseimage-docker](https://github.com/phusion/baseimage-docker) for further details, including [how to access the container via ssh](https://github.com/phusion/baseimage-docker#login-to-the-container-via-ssh).